PacharaGOD/crabgame-python-cheat/README.md

 * Hi so I want to share this crabgame python cheat for you guys
-* im not actually made this script but I want to share it
+* im not actually made these py scripts but I want to share it
 * for anyone who cant use it or have a problem you can create new issue to ask me or anyone

  ***i'm not responsible if you use it and get ban***